-Pursuant to the credit agreement, the Company borrowed \$8.0 million as a term loan on October 21, 2016.
-The term loan is scheduled to mature on October 21, 2019, requires payment of interest monthly at the prime rate plus 6.0%.
-As of December 31, 2016, interest was payable at 9.75% and the effective interest rate, which includes the impact of accreting the original issue discount and debt issuance costs noted below to interest expense over the term of the loan, was 16.5%.
+Pursuant to the Hale credit agreement, the Company borrowed \$8.0 million as a term loan on October 21, 2016.
+The term loan was scheduled to mature on October 21, 2019 and required payment of interest monthly at the prime rate plus 6.0%.
+As of December 31, 2017, interest was payable at 10.5%.

 Upon issuance, the term loan was recorded in the Company's consolidated balance sheet net of an original issue discount of \$1.0 million, which represented the fair value of the warrant issued in connection with the debt financing.
-Also upon issuance, the Company recorded debt issuance costs of \$440,000, which are net of \$65,000 of costs allocated to the warrant liability and are recorded as a reduction to the carrying value of the term loan.
+Also upon issuance, the Company recorded debt issuance costs of \$440,000, which were net of \$65,000 of costs allocated to the warrant liability and were recorded as a reduction to the carrying value of the term loan.